 I’m often reminded by my parents that my first camping experience was when I was still in nappies.
 So holidays under canvas are nothing new to me.
-However, something I haven’t experienced before is glamping.
-A couple of weekends ago that changed when we were invited to review a safari tent at Crealy Meadows in Devon.
+However, back in 2016 glamping was.
+This was when we were invited to review a safari tent at Crealy Meadows in Devon.

 Crealy Meadows is a camping and caravan site attached to Crealy Adventure Park & Resort in the South West of England.
 As well as pitches for tents and touring caravans, the site offers glamping tents and luxury lodges.